mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

   You can check the [feature comparison](#feature-comparison) for more details.
   See [Pricing](https://material-ui.com/store/items/material-ui-pro/) for details on purchasing licenses.

-### Try XGrid for free
+### Try DataGridPro for free

-You are free to install and try `XGrid` as long as it is not used for development of a feature intended for production.
+You are free to install and try `DataGridPro` as long as it is not used for development of a feature intended for production.
 Please take the component for a test run, no need to contact us.

 ### Invalid license